hatfieldlibrary/marc_data_migration/README.md

 sample starter plugin.

 ## Reports
-You can run a number of reports that we developed to help with analyzing errors found in records and reviewing the output of OCLC field substitution.
+You can run a number of reports that we developed to help with analyzing errors in our records and reviewing the output of OCLC field substitution.
 The analysis of OCLC substitutions include metrics to help with determining the accuracy of record matches based on the OCLC number found in the input record.